craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 People with a heavy ### heritage find themselves in possession of a ###.
 The origins of ### people on Alaturmen are ###.

-- You may live up to XX years.
+- You do not age as mortals should.
+	- You reach adulthood after your first great achievement, which of course you will feel in yourself.
+	- You will, after many many years - though how many is quite uncertain, feel the urge - nay - the need to wander North, farther than you have gone before.
+Farther than the Wildlands would allow you.
+	- A deep homesickness will beset you, and you will give in to this need, and you will travel North, beyond the Wildlands, and it is quite likely that you will never be seen by a mortal again.
-- You may weigh anywhere from XXX to XXX pounds.
+- You may weigh anywhere from 50 to 120 pounds.
-- You may be anywhere from X to X feet tall.
-Your size is Medium.
+- You may be anywhere from 2 to 4 feet tall.
+Your size is Small.
-- Your base walking speed is XX feet per round.
+- Your base walking speed is 25 feet per round.
+- You have advantage on saving throws against effects that charm and you cannot be made to sleep by magical means.
+Your creature type is fey, rather than humanoid.
+- You have advantage on all Intelligence, Wisdom, and Charisma saves against magic.
+Whenever you make an Intelligence (History) check related to magical, alchemical, or technological items, you can add twice your proficiency bonus instead of any other proficiency bonus that may apply.
+Whenever you make an Intelligence (History) or an Ability Check involving artisans tools, you can roll a d4 and add the number rolled to the total ability check.

 ## Kobold